 Beginning in 1911, the Society published its transactions in the Journal of the Washington Academy of Sciences.
 The Society did publish one additional volume of the Bulletin, volume 16, in 1961.
 This volume includes an article on the early history of the Society, entitled "Origin and Early Days of the Philosophical Society of Washington," by Francois Frenkiel.
 The Society now publishes its transactions, including minutes and video recordings, on its website.

-The Policy Studies Organization, through Westphalia Press, has reprinted volumes one through fifteen of the Bulletins.
+The Policy Studies Organization, through Westphalia Press, has reprinted volumes one through sixteen of the Bulletins.